April 06, 2017

 Though lot of plugins and modules are still in active development, it gained lot of popularity along with React.
 Facebook uses React Native in lot of their production apps.
 Lot of UI and utility libraries are already available for React Native.

-In this blog, we are going to setup an Android Development environment for React Native apps in Windows.
+In this we are going to setup an Android Development environment for React Native apps in Windows.

 After you install Android Studio, open SDK Manager and make sure the following packages are installed as well.